Getting Started

 You can also directly run without installing via:

-npx @sandworm/[email protected]
+npx @sandworm/audit@latest

 # or yarn dlx -p @sandworm/audit sandworm

-# or pnpm [email protected]/audit dlx sandworm
+# or pnpm --package=@sandworm/audit dlx sandworm

-in the root directory of your app, or use the -p
+To use Sandworm Audit as a command-line tool, simply run sandworm-audit or npx @sandworm/audit@latest in the root directory of your app, or use the -p option to point to the root dir.

 You can use a configuration file, or you can pass configuration options directly to the command-line tool.
-Here are the available options, that you can also list by running
+Here are the available options, that you can also list by running sandworm-audit --help:

 -v, --version Show version number [boolean]